-Summer Program: Before April 1st
+Summer Program: ON HOLD; NOT ACCEPTING APPLICATIONS - Before April 1st

-Fall Program: Before August 1st
+Fall Program: ON HOLD; NOT ACCEPTING APPLICATIONS - Before August 1st

-Spring Program: Before December 1st
+Spring Program: ON HOLD; NOT ACCEPTING APPLICATIONS - Before December 1st

 Also, we're very happy to be partnering with We Need Diverse Books for their Summer Internship Grant Program.
 If this excellent program is something you qualify for, we urge you to apply as you're applying for our internship!